modware-org/docs/README.md

 The Benefits of an API-First Approach
 An API-first approach to building products can benefit your organization in many ways.
 And API first approach requires that teams plan, organize, and share a vision of their API program.
-In API foundation we build and share many tools that support an API first approach.
+In **Standards Ware** we build and share many tools that support an API first approach.

 ## start API